• Skip to main content

 jiggs dinner

-Classic Canadian Dishes: Jiggs Dinner
+Classic Canadian Dish: Jiggs Dinner

 This Jiggs Dinner with Pease Pudding recipe is flexible when it comes to the amount and variety of root veg included because it’s all in one big pot.